-We work with them by offering practical support, advice and funding as well as signposting to other organisations that may also be able to help.
-Have a look on our Dartmoor Communities Fund page for information on our community grant schemes.
+We work with them by offering practical support and advice as well as signposting to other organisations that may also be able to help.
 If you are a social enterprise you may also find the information on our business support page helpful.

 If you would like to discuss a community project please contact Jo Rumble, Communities Officer (firstname.lastname@example.org).

-There is a Community and Voluntary Service (CVS) in each of our District Councils (West Devon, South Hams, Teignbridge and Mid Devon) supporting local charities, community groups and social enterprises to build stronger communities.
+There is a Community and Voluntary Service (CVS) in each of our District Council areas (West Devon, South Hams, Teignbridge and Mid Devon) supporting local charities, community groups and social enterprises to build stronger communities.
 They offer advice on organisational structure, business planning, funding and bid writing amongst other things.